 - How you can create your own Custom Components in Angular

-- Best practices for writing Components
+- Best practices for writing Custom Components

 If you read till the end of the article, we also have a little something for you.
 This special something changed the way I structured my applications.

-Before we start, calm down.
-Your existing application code is not useless, and you don’t need to learn a new framework all over again.
+So what’s new in Angular 4?
+Do not worry, your existing application code is not useless, and you don’t need to learn a new framework all over again.

 The good news is that Angular 4 is almost exactly the same as Angular 2, from a development point of view.
 Most of the changes are “in” the framework.
 Upgrading is as simple as installing the new dependencies.
 But more on that later…

-Angular 4 is going to be faster, much faster, and according to the Angular team up to 60% smaller applications!
+Angular 4 is going to be faster, much faster, and according to the Angular team up to 60% smaller applications.